jschuh/klipper-macros/README.md

 * `OFFSET` - New Z offset for the given surface.
 * `SURFACE` *(default: current surface)* - Bed surface.

-***Bed Surface Note:** The `SET_GCODE_OFFSET` macro is overridden to update the offset for the active surface.
-This makes the bed surface work with Z offset adjustments made via any interface or client.*
+> **Note:** The `SET_GCODE_OFFSET` macro is overridden to update the
+> offset for the active surface.
+This makes the bed surface work with Z offset
+> adjustments made via any interface or client.

 ### Beep